Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 The EBITDA drag

-• Marketing spend duplicated two to four times
+• Marketing spend duplicated 2 to 4 times

 3